 return ans

-The idea is to iterate through the string, counting the number of consecutive occurrences of each character and combining the characters with the number of occurrences to produce a compressed string.
+The idea of solving the problem is to traverse the string, count the number of consecutive occurrences of each character, and combine the characters and the number to generate a compressed string.

 Learn More